henryaj/rc/content/post/physical-presence-tracking-mac-addresses.md

 ...and show them on a nice web frontend (only visible to Recursers, naturally).

-Here's a high-level view of how the finished dashboard worked:
+Here's a high-level view of how the finished dashboard works:

 ![](/img/rcdash-wireframe.png)